Governor of Donetsk Oblast

 The governor of Donetsk Oblast is the head of executive branch for the Donetsk Oblast.
 Due to the current Russo-Ukrainian War Donetsk Oblast is, since 5 March 2015, assigned as a civil–military administration.
 Hence the governor of Donetsk Oblast is officially called Head of the Donetsk Regional Military Civil Administration.

 The office of governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister of Ukraine, to serve a four-year term.

-The official residence for the governor is located in Donetsk (currently relocated to Kramatorsk due to the war in Donbas).
-The governor is Pavlo Kyrylenko since 5 July 2019.
+The official residence for the governor is located in Donetsk, but was relocated to Kramatorsk in 2014 due to the war in Donbas.